Heneros/movie-app/README.md

 - AES encryption
 - Add field to table Users ban true or false.
 By default false
 - CQRS event if someone reply or

-## In future:

-- Premium status to user after purchase subscription through Paypal or Stripe.
-User can purchase every month pr year.
-It should - include: can edit after 1 minute review, animated avatar, show list all reviews/comments without button  "open more" everyday recieve letter to mail box about favorite movies, he subscribed

-- Review edit me, editor and admin.
-- Live chat with users through ws
-- Temp link for 20 minutes and after expire link deleted himself
-- Create token on  only 31 day to access to data, you can share with other user token(only 3 times) after this token gonna be invalid
-- If you admin or editor, authorization through code.
-You should receive in mail box code and enter to proceed authorization
-- You can't change password on same. check prev password before update on new
-- WS online user or not. add functionality